ChristopherAndrewTopalian/CATopalian_Organic_Hydroponics/src/method/plastic_bucket/plastic_bucket_with_lid/plastic_bucket_with_lid.md

 This will make many air roots.

-On the bottom is our organic nutrient solution that can be in a bowl or any container that is wide and deep.
+On the bottom is our nutrient solution that can be in a bowl or any container that is wide and deep.

 ---